Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Noise Projections

 \subsection{Dispersion in the mirror coatings}

 The effects of dispersion in the dielectric coatings of the cavity mirrors were also calculated.
-The length noise of the cavity could couple to the three-resonance measurement if the optical coatings of the cavity mirrors show a strong dispersion as each of the three fields would experience a different optical path-length through the cavity and thus a different free spectral range.
-With a group delay dispersion in the reflectance of the optical coatings expected to be on the order of -8\,$\rm fs^2$ (data from manufacturer) and a frequency spacing between the beatnotes of 8\,MHz, this would correspond to a differential \ac{FSR} between the upper and lower sidebands of only 0.3\,{\textmu}Hz, less than the changes induced by the \ac{VMB} signal if a 245\,m cavity is used with the ALPS\,II magnet string.
-The changes in the frequencies of the beatnotes would then be 0.3\,{\textmu}Hz times the strain noise of the cavity which is at most $10^{-6}/\sqrt{\rm Hz}$ at the relevant frequencies.
+The length noise of the cavity could couple to the measurement if these coatings show strong enough dispersion, as each of the three fields would experience a different optical path length through the cavity and a frequency-dependent free spectral range.
+With a group delay dispersion in the reflectance of the optical coatings expected to be on the order of -8\,$\rm fs^2$ (data from manufacturer) and a frequency spacing between the beatnotes of 8\,MHz, this would correspond to a differential \ac{FSR} between the upper and lower sidebands of only 0.3\,{\textmu}Hz.
+This projects to an equivalent length noise in the full scale experiment of $3\times 10^{-25}{\rm\,m/\sqrt{Hz}}$.

-\subsection{Coupling of RAM to PDH loops}
+\section{Coupling of RAM to PDH loops}

-\ac{RAM} at the \ac{EOM} sideband frequency can lead to offsets forming in the \ac{PDH} frequency stabilization loops.
-If the amplitude itself of the \ac{RAM} changes, this will cause the offsets to change and the loops to exhibit out-of-loop noise.
-To calculate the impact of the \ac{RAM} on the error signal offset, first, a field with both phase and amplitude modulation should be considered.
+To calculate the impact of the \ac{RAM} on the error signal offset, first a field with both phase and amplitude modulation should be considered:

 Here $\omega$ is the angular frequency of the carrier field, while $\Omega$ is the angular frequency driving the \ac{EOM}.
-The modulation depth of the phase modulation is given by $a_\phi$ while the modulation depth of the amplitude modulation is given by $a_0$.
-In both case we assume $a\ll1$.
-The power in this field measured by a photodetector can then be expressed as the following using the small angle approximation and ignoring higher order terms in $a$.
+The modulation depth of the phase modulation is given by $a_\phi$, while the modulation depth of the amplitude modulation is given by $a_0$.
+In both cases we assume $a\ll1$.
+The power in this field measured by a \ac{PD} can then be expressed as

-In this case the power in the carrier is given by $P_0$.
-Therefore the photodetector will measure a power modulation with a relative peak-to-peak amplitude of $4a_0$.
+using the small angle approximation and ignoring higher order terms in $a$.
+In this equation, the power in the carrier is given by $P_0$.

-When considering how the field interacts with the cavity it is convenient to express the field as a carrier with real and imaginary sidebands due respectively to the amplitude and phase modulation.
+When considering how the field interacts with the cavity, it is convenient to express it as a carrier with real and imaginary sidebands due, respectively, to the amplitude and phase modulation: